 - Grace – “Free and unmerited favor.” (definition)

 - Humility – “…those who humble themselves will be exalted.”
 (Matt 23:12)

 - Peace – “Then you will experience God’s peace, which exceeds anything we can understand.”
 (Phil 4:7)

 - Help – “Cast your cares on the LORD and he will sustain you.”
 (Psalm 55:22)

 Speaking relatively, are you willing to really try?
 I genuinely hope the culture of marriage will change for the better.
 Divorce has been glorified as an easy-out for those with irreconcilable differences.
-If you willingly and lovingly entered into a marriage, there is hope for redemtion!
-Throw out the boxing gloves, burn your white flag, put selfish agendas aside and start asking God how to better love our S.O.
+If you willingly and lovingly entered into a marriage, there is hope for redemption!
+Throw out the boxing gloves, burn your white flag, put selfish agendas aside, and start asking God how to better love our S.O.